 This image takes its title from a line in the poem, Trees, by Joyce Kilmer.
 There is nothing I can do with my camera and computer that will create anything as inspiring as real life.
 I can only share splinters of my thoughts and hope they relate to your experiences in ways that inspire you.
 Black and white nude photography is a favorite way to convey these glimpses into my imagined reality.

-The body echoes the shapes and tones of the tree, almost camouflaging her.
+The body echoes the shapes and tones of the tree, almost camouflaging the nude woman.
 An uprooted tree at the waterline foreshadows the destiny of the one in the foreground and prompts the viewer to ponder the path of the woman climbing it.
 We have the advantage to keep moving through our lives and avoid the fate of trees who stand on an eroding coastline.

 I think that I shall never see